Competition Spec Cars - Factory 'Works' cars

 © Gerry Hulford

-This was a very special car built by U.W.F and intended to be very lightweight to maximise the power/weight ratio of a special body built by Specialised Mouldings.
-Utilising a then new material, carbon-fibre, applied in strands in the form of a mesh to the underside of a thin fibre-glass layup body, this provided rigidity and lightweight.
-However, the engine proposed had been ordered from BMC Special Tuning without specifying its use, so they had supplied a Rally tuned engine.
+This was a very special car indeed, built by U.W.F and intended to be very lightweight to maximise the power/weight ratio of a special body built by Specialised Mouldings.
+Utilising a then new material, carbon-fibre, applied in strands in the form of a mesh to the underside of a thin fibre-glass layup body, this provided rigidity and light-weight.
+Its first race would be the Le Mans 24hrs in June '69 and the factory comissioned a new more powerful engine for the event, following their experiences at the Test Day in May.
+The engine would come from BMC Special Tuning at Abingdon, however the specification/use never clearly got communicated properly together with its being late ordering, so as it turned out later, they had supplied a Rally tuned engine.
 Additional lighting had been fitted to the car in the form of a huge single light, fitted into the grill to cope with the dark on the unlit circuit, which was to work remarkably well.

 A UK national race and an entry for the GP of Denmark was entered for Piers to drive, but there is no record of them arriving for these races.